activatedgeek/blog/site/content/blog/ml/stochastic-gradient-descent-bounds.md

   - theory
 ---

-# When Does Stochastic Gradient Algorithm Work Well?

 _Stochastic Gradient Descent_ (SGD) has turned out to be a workhorse for most gradient-based supervised learning algorithms today.
 But, why does that work?
 This post presents an understanding from recent \cite{nguyen2018does} theoretical results which gives insights